 What is Buoyancy?

 Let's start with an example.
-Think about a bowling ball and beach ball that are the same size, the denser and heavier bowling ball will sink because it weighs more than the amount of water it has displaced.
-The beach ball displaces only a small amount of water, and because the air inside it is also much lighter than the water displaced, it floats.
+Think about a bowling ball and a beach ball that are the same size, they have the same volume or displacement.
+The heavier bowling ball will sink because it weighs more than the amount of water it has displaced.
+The beach ball has the same volume as the bowling ball (it would displace the same amount of water if forced under the water) but because it weighs less than the water is displaces, it floats.
 If you push down on the beach ball, you will feel the buoyant, upward push from the water.
-Therefore, the density of the object plays a significant role in buoyancy.

-Simply put, buoyancy is an object's ability to stay afloat (the beach ball is more buoyant than the bowling ball.)
+Simply put, the buoyancy we care about is an object's ability to float (the beach ball is more buoyant than the bowling ball.)

 The Goal of Buoyancy in a PFD

-The role of buoyancy in PFDs is to get your head and mouth as high out of the water as possible.
-The higher the buoyancy, the more lift/upthrust to take you further up and out of the water.
+The role of buoyancy in PFDs is to get your nose and mouth out of the water; we call this airway protection.
+The higher the buoyancy of your PFD, the more upward force is applied to your body, helping get you further up and out of the water.

 Foam PFDs use closed cells to trap air pockets and create buoyancy.
 When wearing one, there is nothing you need to do to activate the flotation.